A Schematic Definition of Quantum Polynomial Time Computability: Main Contributions

 \subsection{A New Characterization of FBQP}

-Our goal is to demonstrate the power of $\squareqp$-functions (and thus $\hatsquareqp$-functions) by showing in Theorem \ref{theorem:character} that $\squareqp$-functions as well as $\hatsquareqp$-functions precisely characterize $\fbqp$-functions on $\{0,1\}^*$.
-Nevertheless, there are two major difficulties to overcome for this characterization result.
+Our goal is to demonstrate the power of $\squareqp$-functions (and thus $\hatsquareqp$-functions) by showing in Theorem \ref{theorem:character} that $\squareqp$-functions (as well as $\hatsquareqp$-functions) precisely characterize $\fbqp$-functions on $\{0,1\}^*$.
+For this purpose, there are unfortunately two major difficulties to overcome.

 The first difficulty arises in dealing with tape symbols of QTMs by qubits alone.
 Notice that QTMs working over non-binary input alphabets are known to be simulated by QTMs taking the binary input alphabet $\{0,1\}$.
-Although we can reduce the size of input alphabets down to $\{0,1\}$, in fact, the simulation of even such QTMs must require the proper handling of \emph{non-binary tape symbols}, in particular, the distinguished blank symbol.
+Even if we successfully reduce the size of input alphabets down to $2$, in fact, the simulation of such QTMs must require the proper handling of \emph{non-binary tape symbols}, in particular, the distinguished blank symbol.
 For our later convenience, we use ``$b$'' to denote the blank symbol, instead of $\#$.
+In a similar vein, suppose that the outcome of a $\squareqp$-function $f$ is composed of an important, meaningful portion and the other ``garbage'' portion, which is a remnant of the computation process.
+Since we use only qubits ($\qubit{0}$ and $\qubit{1}$) to express inputs and outputs, how can we distinguish between the meaningful portion and the garbage portion?
 In order to simulate QTMs by $\squareqp$-functions, we therefore need to ``encode'' all tape symbols into qubits.